 hi, racism is a problem in Russia.
 It's not uncommon for police to profile and target on a racial basis.
 Make sure you carry your passport with you at all times (and a few dollars for any "fines").

 Great thing for you is you speak Russian, and you'll be with locals... the best combination.

 Crime is a problem in the big Russian cities.
 Murmansk is not so big, only 300,000 people, but take the usual precautions (don't wear expensive jewellery, try to dress like the locals and mix in).
 There's not much written about Murmansk so I'm getting in touch with my contacts and getting more information.
 Seems like bumping into drunks might be your biggest danger.

-And don't forget the polar day (light 24 hours a day) does weird things to people. over 7 years ago
+And don't forget the polar day (light 24 hours a day) does weird things to people. almost 8 years ago